wasabifan-bp-forks/black-parrot/docs/bedrock_guide.md

-# The BedRock Coherence System
+# The BedRock Network Specification

-BedRock is the cache coherence system in the BlackParrot system.
-BedRock ensures that every core's data and instruction caches are kept coherent to ensure correctness of multicore shared-memory operation.
-BedRock also supports the integration of cache coherent accelerators.
+The BedRock Network Specification defines the on-chip networks used by the cache coherence and memory system in the BlackParrot system.
+The cache coherence system keeps the data and instruction caches of core coherent with eachother for shared-memory multicore designs.
+The protocols also support integration of cache coherent accelerators.

+BedRock comprises five network channels.
+Three are used for the LCE-CCE networks and two are used for the CCE-Memory networks.
+BedRock also defines a generic network message format that can be adapted for use in other networks.

-BedRock comprises three major components: a Cache Coherence Engine (CCE) that contains and manages the coherence directory, a Local Cache Engine (LCE) that manages entities such as data and instruction caches participating in coherence, and the coherence networks that carry the protocol messages.
+BlackParrot's BedRock-based cache coherence system comprises three major components: a Cache Coherence Engine (CCE) that contains and manages the coherence directory, a Local Cache Engine (LCE) that manages entities such as data and instruction caches participating in coherence, and the three LCE-CCE networks that carry the coherence protocol messages.
 BedRock currently has two CCE implementations, which are described below.

-A typcial system has many LCEs and one or more CCEs.
-In BlackParrot, each standard tile contains a BlackParrot core, data cache and LCE, instruction cache and LCE, and a CCE.
-Multiple CCEs manage independent subsets of the physical address space, with the mapping being consistent throughout the system, and therefore each CCE operates completely independently from all other CCEs.
+BlackParrot's BedRock-based memory system comprises two identical BedRock networks connecting the cache coherence engines (CCEs) and memory (either directly or through L2 cache slices).
+Each CCE manages a subset of the physical address space and operates completely independently from all other CCEs.
 The current mapping from address to CCE stripes cache blocks across the CCEs in the system.
 All cache blocks that map to the same cache set will map to the same CCE.

 The current implementation of BlackParrot uses point-to-point ordered networks for the coherence networks, however the coherence protocol is designed and verified correct